What Is Dynamic Rendering? How Does It Impact SEO?

 How Does Dynamic Rendering Help with SEO?

-The main goal of dynamic rendering is to improve web pages that do not appear on SERPs.
+The primary goal of dynamic rendering is to enhance web pages that do not appear in SERPs.

-In response to that Google said that the major reason for not being able to index part or all information is the presence of Javascript on specific websites.
-On the one hand, this has an impact on website SEO in general.
+In response to that, Google stated that the primary reason for not being able to index part or all of the information is the presence of JavaScript on specific websites.
+On the one hand, this has a general impact on website SEO.
 Also, Google cannot change its crawl budget.
 This takes us to Dynamic Rendering, which solves both difficulties.

 Starting with crawl budgets, major search engines such as Bing and Google restrict the amount of time their crawlers may spend on a single page.
 They establish a time restriction called the crawl budget, which varies for each website.

-Googlebot crawling your website is an important part of any SEO strategy.
+Googlebot crawling your website is crucial part of any effective SEO strategy.
 SEO is the practice of ranking in SERPs to increase traffic to your website.
 Before you can appear in SERPs, your site must be crawled and indexed.
-If the Googlebot isn’t crawling and indexing your site, your SEO is pointless.
+If Googlebot isn’t crawling and indexing your site, your SEO efforts are pointless.

 Conclusion